 It is of utmost importance to remember that each advertisement must be judged on its own merits; we do not evaluate advertisements comparatively.
 This means that copy and illustrations found acceptable in one context may be found unacceptable in another.
 In this respect, the task of determining the acceptability of advertising is more an art than a science.

 On the following pages are examples of our advertising acceptability standards for some major categories.
-These examples will answer many of the most frequently asked questions regarding “FEi” advertising standards.
-If you have questions which are more specific or not found in these pages please contact “FEi” management team regarding Advertising Acceptability at (386) 259-0622 or by e-mail at firstname.lastname@example.org.
+These examples will answer many of the most frequently asked questions regarding “Publisher” advertising standards.
+If you have questions which are more specific or not found in these pages please contact “Publisher” management team regarding Advertising Acceptability at (386) 259-0622 or by e-mail at firstname.lastname@example.org.

 The success of advertising depends on its credibility.

 No matter how technically brilliant an advertisement may be, unless readers believe it, it fails in its purpose.